svdo/swift-RichString/README.md

 ## Open Issues
-There is a method `bold()` which returns the bold variant of a font.
-On iOS it is working fine, but on macOS it has issues.
-On OS X 10.11 (El Capitan), it fails: getting the bold version of the system font returns the regular font.
-On macOS 10.12 (Sierra) it succeeds for the system font, but fails for fonts named "Helvetica" and "Arial".
-This needs to be investigated, and I want to do that before adding other font variants such as `italics()`.

-Furthermore, I plan to add Swift package manager support for platforms that support it (currently not iOS unfortunately).
+I plan to add Swift package manager support for platforms that support it (currently not iOS unfortunately).